Is Cast Iron Safe?

 Organic vs Inorganic Iron

 To answer these questions we must first understand the different forms of iron and how our body utilizes them.
-Iron, like all minerals, has two forms – organic and inorganic.
+Iron, like all minerals, has two forms – organic (heme) and inorganic (non-heme).
 Both forms of iron have the same chemical composition (Fe) but how they are utilized by our bodies are not at all the same.
 Iron which is found in the soil is inorganic.
 Plants are very efficient at transforming this inorganic iron into organic iron, a form which our bodies can more easily use.
 The meat from animals which eat these plants contains organic iron, and is even better utilized by humans than plant sources.

 It’s Proven that Cast Iron Increases Iron in Food, But Can We Absorb It?